detra-lab/esbuild-plugin-lit-css/.changeset/many-schools-smile.md

 ---
-'@detra-lab/esbuild-plugin-lit-css': patch
+'@detra-lab/esbuild-plugin-lit-css': major
 ---

-The property name disableDraftSpecs is misleading.
-It has been changed to includeDraftSpecs.
+The property name `disableDraftSpecs` was misleading.
+It has been changed to `includeDraftSpecs`.